 As we entered the rabbit's enclosure, I quickly realised that there was no provision of hay for neither feeding nor bedding.
-I also noticed that the contents of their diet consisted of muesli, fruits and vegetables such as carrots and lettuce.
-Not only are these lacking nutrition and fibre, but they also promote selective feeding.
-I mentioned to the coordinator that this diet was not sufficient, and I was met with the response "But this is always what we feed them, I just follow the list".
+I also noticed that the contents of their diet consisted of

+Insufficient personal protective equipment (PPE) was muesli, fruits and vegetables such as carrots and also a problem.
+I was told gloves weren't necessary, lettuce.
+Not only are these lacking nutrition and fibre, despite the lack of hot water or antimicrobial soap. but they also promote selective feeding.
+I mentioned Given the risk of transmitting zoonotic diseases, to the coordinator that this diet was not sufficient, particularly from sloths, I questioned this.
+The vet and I was met with the response "But this is always explained that due to cost constraints, gloves were what we feed them, I just follow the list". avoided, and disposable face masks were reused, Initially I was disappointed by her lack of concern for ultimately rendering them ineffective.
+To prioritise animal safety, I donated gloves and masks for general use of the team.